iddu0/hitbox/README.md

 📢 Please star the repo if you enjoy using Picklebox!

 ## Using Hitbox
-There are 2 diffrent ways to use Hitbox.
-One is adding the Hitbox UI to any website (Reccomended, can be added to any website), and the other way is to use the Hitbox Client in a seperate tab.
+There are 3 diffrent ways to use Hitbox.
+One is adding a button to inject Hitbox to all websites automatically (Reccomended, can be added to any website), using the Hitbox Client in a seperate tab, and making a Bookmarklet to load Hitbox.

 ### Using the Hitbox Bookmarklet: